 My other concern is for the welfare of the sheep you are planning on performing surgery on.
 As medical doctors, scientists, and researchers I would expect you already have a high respect for life.
 The Animal Welfare Act (1999) stipulates that one of the primary purposes of this piece of New Zealand Legislation is to promote the replacement of animals with non-sentient teaching apparatuses.

 NZAVS have already sent you appropriate training devices which do not use sentient beings, and evidence showing researchers in peer-reviewed academic publications illustrating why these models are more beneficial and appropriate for laparoscopic training.

 I am concerned that despite the existence of human-relevant teaching methods you are going ahead with the use of anaesthetised animals.

 I believe that human patients deserve the highest standard of care, and I also believe that your organisation should adhere to New Zealand Legislation to ensure your medical and ethical practices meet the highest standards.

 I urge your organisation to reconsider their use of anaesthetised sheep and instead adopt one of the human-relevant training methods NZAVS has outlined for you.

 One of our amazing supporters

 We also then asked you all to sign an online petition that our Auckland Volunteer Coordinator Sylvia Mathews created.

 Thank you so much to the many people who sent an online message and signed the petition.
 Enough people sent a message for RANZCOG to realise how important this is!

+Together we did it — live sheep will no longer be used to train on at the upcoming conference!
 We also want to thank RANZCOG for listening to and respecting public opinion.
+Read more here.